RRaihan123/React_Redux_Book_CRUD_App/README.md

 # Book CRUD App
-Built completely using React and Redux.
+Built completely using React hooks and Redux.